joeording3/enhanced-video-downloader-2024/README.md

 3. Click "Load unpacked" and select the project directory
 4. Click the extension icon in Chrome's toolbar to access settings and controls

+### Switching server ports reliably

+- When you change the server port in the Options page and click Save, the extension now:
+  - Caches the new port immediately so the background service worker uses it for subsequent requests
+  - Attempts to save settings to the new port first, falling back once to the previous port if needed
+  - Posts only non-empty fields to the server, avoiding overwriting server defaults with blanks
+  - If any Options fields are left empty locally (e.g., first run), it fetches `/api/config` after a successful save and populates only the missing fields without overwriting what you entered

+If the server is running but the extension still cannot connect after changing ports, open the extension service worker console and check for a recent `[BG Logic] Error in handleSetConfig:` message for specifics (network error vs server response).

 ## Extension Features

 ### Popup Interface